-Status Document Revision Approval Date Description Interim 09-12-2006 Interim Release Baseline 07-11-2008 Baseline Release Transitioned from Interim Standard NASA- STD-(I)-6008 to NASA Technical Standard NASA-STD-6008.
-Change 1 07-09-2013 Removed the expiration date from the cover page.
+Status Document Revision Change Number Approval Date Description Interim 09-12-2006 Interim Release Baseline 07-11-2008 Baseline Release Transitioned from Interim Standard NASA-STD-(I)-6008 to NASA Technical Standard NASA-STD- 6008.
+1 07-09-2013 Removed the expiration date from the cover page.
 NASA standards no longer expire, but should still be reviewed every five years.
+2 06-05-2020 Administrative Change: Inactive for New Design-This NASA Technical Standard is no longer authorized for use in new designs.
+NASA-STD-6008 has been superseded by NASA-STD-8739.14, NASA Fastener Procurement, Receiving Inspection, and Storage Practices for NASA Mission Hardware, approved 2020-06-02, under the responsibility of the Office of Safety and Mission Assurance.